kkHuang-amd/MLPerf/ObjectDetection/retinanet/pytorch/README.md

 2. The classification head weights are initialized using normal distribution with `mean=0` and `std=0.01`.
-The biases are initialized with zeros, except for the classification convolution which is initalized with `constant=-4.59511985013459` ([code](https://github.com/mlcommons/training/blob/master/single_stage_detector/ssd/model/retinanet.py#L85-L90)).
+The biases are initialized with zeros, except for the classification convolution which is initialized with `constant=-4.59511985013459` ([code](https://github.com/mlcommons/training/blob/master/single_stage_detector/ssd/model/retinanet.py#L85-L90)).